 3. Go to the Thyssen-Bornemisza Museum

-I advise to book your entry ticket beforehand in order to skip the line in front of the Museum.
+I advise booking your entry ticket beforehand in order to skip the line in front of the Museum.
 Apart from that, tickets sell out quickly since the museum still works with reduced capacity due to Covid.

 Skip the line at Madrid’s greatest museums: Madrid Art Walk Pass